 What Is An Epiphyte?

-These low maintenance plants are part of a group of plants known as epiphytes.
+Air plants are part of a group of plants known as epiphytes.
 As we found out above, they don’t need soil to grow as they simply cling to other plants and their surroundings to survive.

 Orchids retain their moisture by absorbing water through a layer of white cells contained in the roots which absorb water like a sponge.

-As we’ve discovered that soil isn’t a requirement for these tropical air living and loving plants, it can be confusing wondering how to give them the care they need!
+So as we’ve discovered that soil isn’t a requirement for these tropical air living and loving plants, it can be confusing wondering how to give them the care they need!

 Do Air Plants Need Watering?